 #1.Verify the origin of your find

 Never get fooled by a story, however nice it may sound.
-Flea market merchants and antique dealers can be great story tellers.
+Flea market merchants and antique dealers can be great storytellers.
 Some even believe their own stories, or what they have been told by the former owner of the items they’re trying to sell you.
-I am not saying they are making things up, but sometimes they tend to embellish the reality.
+I am not saying they are making things up, but sometimes they tend to embellish reality.

-A quick on-the-spot research via your smartphone, to verify a story, should help clear doubts on the origins of a particular item and therefore help you make a more informed purchase.
-If the search did not return satisfying result and if the doubt persists, just go your way.
+Quick on-the-spot research via your smartphone, to verify a story, should help clear doubts on the origins of a particular item and therefore help you make a more informed purchase.
+If the search did not return a satisfying results and if the doubt persists, just go your way.

 #2.
 Check its resell value

 As we like to say, “The flea-market experience is about finding hidden treasures; the most valuable items are not those that you think will be valuable for resale.
 The really priceless things are the objects you personally love”.
 Nonetheless, if you are buying and selling antiques for a living, keeping your flea market finds for yourself won’t pay the bills… While some of us casually shop at the flea market to find one-of-a-kind home decor, many others try to make a living out of it.